Last updated on December 26th, 2022 at 02:42 pm

 The title of this guide says, ‘practicable’ ways, as such I’m going to paint another scenario: My business makes a daily profit of N2000 after all expenses.

-Because of that I budget N500 for beer everyday, that’s a minus to my daily income.
-But because I feel I’ve surpassed my projection, I feel I still have N1,500 left is a good reason for me to make daily taking a bottle of beer a culture.
+Because of that, I budget N500 for a beer every day, that’s a minus to my daily income.
+But because I feel I’ve surpassed my projection, I feel I still have N1,500 left is a good reason for me to make daily taking a bottle of beer culture.

-No business succeeds with this kind of practices.
-Taking your business to the next level means you have to make many sacrifices you wouldn’t have ordinarily have made.
+No business succeeds with this kind of practice.
+Taking your business to the next level means you have to make many sacrifices you wouldn’t ordinarily have made.

-It’s important to separate your personal flexing life style from your business finance.
-Regardless of how small the amount you take out of your business income, it’s going to have effect, most especially for a start up.
+It’s important to separate your personal flexing lifestyle from your business finance.
+Regardless of how small the amount you take out of your business income, it’s going to have an effect, most especially for a start-up.

 Business Finance Record

-In one of guides, we highlighted some of the benefits of keeping record for small business owners, you can find it at: https://infomediang.com/benefits-of-record-keeping-to-business-owners
+In one of our guides, we highlighted some of the benefits of keeping records for small business owners, you can find it at: https://infomediang.com/benefits-of-record-keeping-to-business-owners

-To guard your business from collapsing, take stock of every expenses, regardless of how small it is, it matters.
+To guard your business from collapsing, take stock of every expense, regardless of how small it is, it matters.
 Stop the sydrome of “it’s my business”

 Leverage Comparative Advantage